 Critical path is a common type of technique used by project managers when it comes to resource leveling.
-The critical path represents for both the longest and shortest time duration path in the network diagram to complete the project.
+The critical path represents for both the longest and shortest time duration paths in the network diagram to complete the project.

-However apart from the widely used critical path concept, project manager's use fast tracking and crashing if things get out of hand.
+However, apart from the widely used critical path concept, project managers use fast tracking and crashing if things get out of hand.

 Fast tracking: This performs critical path tasks.
 This buys time.
 The prominent feature of this technique is that although the work is completed for the moment, possibility of rework is higher.